Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Introduction

 Building on recent progress in exploring DM-neutrino interactions, we extend the study to incorporate the effects of the C$\nu$B on the effective potential and its implications for DM self-interactions.
-In particular, the role of background potential from the C$\nu$B, deducing the magnitude of potential (see Ref.~\cite{Ghosh_2023}), on the DM phenomenology has not been fully addressed in the literature.
+In particular, the role of background potential from the C$\nu$B, modifying the potential (see ref.~\cite{Ghosh_2023}), on the DM phenomenology has not been fully addressed in the literature.
 We analyze how the C$\nu$B modifies the long-range neutrino-mediated potential for scalar DM and assess the resulting implications for observables, including the self-scattering cross section and Sommerfeld enhancement in DM annihilation.

-In this work, we investigate the role of neutrino forces in scalar dark matter (DM) self-interactions, focusing on the impact of C$\nu$B on DM phenomenology.
+In this work, we investigate the role of neutrino forces in scalar DM self-interactions, focusing on the impact of C$\nu$B on DM phenomenology.
 The work is organized as follows.
-In Sec.~\ref{sec: neutrino force}, we set up the general formalism to calculate the neutrino vacuum and background potential.
-In Sec.~\ref{sec: phenomenology}, we investigate the impact of C$\nu$B on DM phenomenology, including the self-scattering and annihilation.
+In section~\ref{sec: neutrino force}, we set up the general formalism to calculate the neutrino vacuum and background potential.
+In section~\ref{sec: phenomenology}, we investigate the impact of C$\nu$B on DM phenomenology, including the self-scattering and annihilation.
 The allowed region of parameter space is derived in this part.
 Following this analysis on DM phenomenology, we discuss the scalar dark matter model-building with a focus on generating the given DM-neutrino effective operator.
 Additionally, the laboratory constraints from the possible UV channel are discussed.
-Our main conclusions are summarized in Sec.~\ref{sec: conclusion}.
+Our main conclusions are summarized in section~\ref{sec: conclusion}.
 Technical details are provided in the appendices.

-\section{Neutrino force in the Dark Matter Self-Interaction}
+\section{Neutrino force in the dark matter self-interaction}